purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/variance.md

 Standard Deviation = $\sqrt{\text{Variance}} \$

 For instance, if our variance for weights was calculated to be 28.4 kg^2, the standard deviation is $\sqrt{28.4 \text{ kg}^2}$, which equals 5.3 kg.
-Since the units are the same as out data, we can plot it onto our graph, here is our graph.
+Since the units are the same as out data, we can plot it onto our graph, here is our graph:

 <img src="standard_deviation.png" width="500" height="350" alt="standard_deviation">

 - The mean value of 16 kg is represented by a red column.